-Onslow County Road Closing for Pipe Replacement
+Onslow County road closing for pipe replacement

-SNEADS FERRY – A portion of an Onslow County road is scheduled to be closed for the remainder of the week.
+SNEADS FERRY, N.C. – A portion of an Onslow County road is scheduled to be closed for the remainder of the week.

 Fulcher Landing Loop Road near Hall Point Road will be closed between March 29 – April 1.
 The work is weather permitting.